Dr. Stefano Sinicropi, M.D.

 Diagnosing and Treating Anterolisthesis

-If you recently suffered a trauma to your spine, or you’re dealing with a couple of the symptoms listed above, connect with a spine specialist.
+If you recently suffered a trauma to your spine, connect with a spine specialist.
 They will begin by asking about your symptoms, reviewing your medical history and conducting a physical exam.
 Your doctor may have a pretty good idea that you’re dealing with vertebral slippage after this physical exam, but they may opt to confirm their diagnosis and get a better visual of the slippage with the help of an imaging test.
 X-rays, CT scans and MRIs are all techniques that may be used based on your situation.

 During the imaging test, your doctor will work to establish the extent of the slippage, as this can help to guide treatment.
 Grade 1 anterolisthesis occurs when the vertebra slips less than 25 percent in front of the vertebra below it.
 Grade 2 involves between 26 to 50 percent slippage, Grade 3 involves 51 to 75 percent slippage, and Grade 4 involves 76 percent or more slippage.